-Looking back now I can see that this happened over time and that starting at age 12 I had been gradually losing sight of who I was.
+Looking back now I can see that this happened over time and even back as far as age 12 I had been gradually losing sight of who I was.

-When I got to my late teens, I had began using people and alcohol to fill the voids I had, but because I didn’t know what was actually going on with me (since I never asked for help) of course nothing ever worked worked.
-I felt trapped and completely alone in a spiral leading nowhere good.
+When I got to my late teens, I had began using people and alcohol to fill the voids.
+However, the problem was that since I didn’t know what was actually going on with me (since I never asked for help) of course nothing ever worked worked.
+I felt trapped and alone in a spiral leading nowhere good.

-Imagine living day to day feeling completely drained & useless only to finally build up enough courage to ask for help, and then being turned down.
-This not only reinforced all the negative things that I was telling myself about no-one caring about me, but now I started feeling like God didn’t care about me either.
+Imagine living day to day feeling completely worthless only to finally build up enough courage to ask for help, and then being turned away.
+I allowed this to reinforce all the negative things that I was already telling myself, but now I started feeling like even God didn’t care about me.
 With that weight added onto my already spiraling self-worth, I started to hate who I was and more importantly- lose sight of who I could become.

-Before I got a coach and learned about how the brain works, how to take control of the narrative of my life and how to heal my pain, these things were all really hard to deal with.
-Understandably, the confusion about who I was and what I was worth mixed with my feelings of being completely alone led to me becoming extremely depressed and suicidal.
+Before I got a coach and learned about how the brain works, how to take control of my narrative, and how to my fear into faith... these things were really hard to deal with.
+Understandably, the confusion about who I was and what I was worth, mixed with my feelings of being alone and forgotten led to me becoming extremely depressed and suicidal.

-One day (out of the many) where I was aimlessly watching YouTube videos, eating whatever I could get my hands on and refusing to leave the house, I came across one of a life coach doing a live intervention.
-As I watched the video and listened to the questions he was asking as if he was talking directly to me and after a few minutes, it was just the spark I needed to relight the fire that was extinguished within.
+One day (out of the many) when I was aimlessly watching YouTube videos, eating whatever I could get my hands on and refusing to leave the house - I came across a video of a life coach doing a live intervention.
+As I watched the video my mouth slowly opened!
+I listened to the questions he was asking as if he was talking directly to me and after a few minutes, it was just the spark I needed to relight the fire that was extinguished within.
 These questions, not even directed at me, caused me to take a serious look at who I was.

-What I saw was disgusting.
+And what I saw... was disgusting.
 I didn’t even recognize myself anymore.

-I knew that the longer I stayed in this ‘dark place’ the further I would get from all the things that would actually help me and that I actually wanted out of life like happiness, love and connection.
-This was the first big shift for me and what began my journey to finding myself.
+I knew that the longer I stayed in this ‘dark place’ the further I would get from all the things that would actually help me.
+This was the first big shift for me and what began my journey to finding my true self.